SixArm/passable/doc/faq.md

 # FAQ

+## Q. Why use `passable` instead of other password store managers, such as 1Password, LastPass, Bitwarden, etc.?

+A. Because `passable` is free open source, simple to prove secure, command line friendly, and can work with any other program.
+For some teams we do use 1Password, LastPass, Bitwarden, and other passsword store managers, and we like all of them.
+Yet for some of our teams and clients, we like to also use `passable` because it's so simple.

+## Q. Why use `passable` instead of the `pass` password store manager, which is also a GPG command line tool?

+A. Because `passable` is even simpler.
+It doesn't need any initialization, and doesn't need write access.
+You can use `passable` on any existing compatible GPG file.
+For some teams we dp use `pass`, and we like it for storing per-user passwords, such having each user do their own initiatlization to create a hidden dot directory and then write files there.

 ## Q. Why use `passable` instead of just GPG directly?

-A. Because we work with many team members with a wide range of skill levels and on a wide range of systems.
-We believe that `passable` is easier to understand for our top use cases, and also provides careful compatibility such as with older systems that use GPG 1 instead of GPG 2.
-The `passable` command calls GPG, so the inputs and output and options are all fully GPG under the covers.
-You can use GPG directly as you like.
+A. Because `passable` is simpler for many people to learn and use.
+We work with many teams, with a wide range of skill levels, and on a wide range of systems.
+We believe that `passable` is easier to understand for our top use cases, and provides compatibility with older systems that use GPG 1 instead of GPG 2.

-## Q. Why use `passable` instead of `pass` which is also a GPG command line tool?

-A. Because we want a tool that doesn't need any initialization and doesn't even need write access.
-You can use `passable` on any existing compatible GPG file.
-For comparsion, we evaluated `pass` and saw that each user would need to initiatlization, and `pass` would default to create a dot directory within a user's home directory, then write files there.
+## Q. Is `passable` compatible with GPG?

+A. Yes `passable` calls GPG.
+The `passable` inputs, outputs, and options are all fully GPG under the covers.
+For example, you can freely intermix `passable` commands and GPG commands, all on the same files.

 ## Q. Why use many GPG options instead of a simple 'gpg -c' command?